Pietro Pastore

-Pietro Mario Pastore, also known as Piero Pastore (3 April 1908, in Padua – 8 January 1968, in Rome) was an Italian professional footballer who played as a striker; he later became an actor.
+Pietro Mario Pastore, also known as Piero Pastore (3 April 1903 – 8 January 1968) was an Italian professional footballer who played as a striker; he later became an actor.

 Football career

-Pastore was the youngest ever player to play for Juventus F.C. at the age of 15 years, 222 days.
-He played for 6 seasons (108 games, 46 goals) in the Serie A for S.S.
-Lazio, A.C.
-Milan and A.S.
-Roma.
+Pastore was the youngest ever player to play for Juventus FC at the age of 15 years, 222 days.
+He played for 6 seasons (108 games, 46 goals) in the Serie A for SS Lazio, AC Milan and AS Roma.
 Pastore represented Italy at the 1928 Summer Olympics and won bronze medal, but he did not play in any games.

 Acting career

 After retirement, he became an actor, among other roles, he played small parts in Roman Holiday, Barabbas and War and Peace.